Gene Therapy Consortium

 The data generated by the Consortium exceeded our expectations.
 They were able to develop a gene therapy product candidate with impressive efficacy, safety and delivery characteristics.
 Importantly, the magnitude of improvement in the mouse models of Rett is much greater than that of any drug tested and suggests that significant benefit may be achieved in people.
 We expect improvements, at least to some degree, regardless of age.

 Based on the Consortium data the biotech company, AveXis, has now committed to advancing a gene therapy candidate into clinical trials.
-The company will announce before the end of 2017 what their timeline for trials will be.

 Technological advances in gene therapy are happening quickly with more effective vectors being discovered that can carry larger DNA cargos and target a greater percentage of brain cells.
 While we anticipate encouraging results with our first clinical trial there will undoubtedly be room to improve.
 We have therefore recently awarded continued funding to the Gene Therapy Consortium to support second-generation gene therapy programs to leverage all technological advances.